KhaledM03/KhaledM03/ReadMe.md

 # 💫 About Me:
 Hey!
-My name is Khaled, I am a Computer Science Major at Queens College. <br><br>Currently I am working on a ML project but no one knows about that yet so 🤫 . <br><br>welcome to my GitHub
+My name is Khaled, I am a Computer Science Major at Queens College. <br><br>Currently I am working on a ML project but no one knows about that yet so 🤫 . <br><br>Welcome to my GitHub

 ## 🌐 Socials: